 - Secure the lid with a rubber band (Please do not seal the boxes)

-- We need to receive the shoe boxes or donations in School no later than Monday 23rd October so that they can be collected and delivered in time for Christmas.
+We need to receive the shoe boxes or donations in School no later than Wednesday 24th October so that they can be collected and delivered in time for Christmas

 What we do in school council.

 In school council we organise worldwide events and special occasions which happen throughout the school.
 One of our particular favourites was when a school council team (from a school called Coleman) came to look around our school.
 They said it was a lot smaller compared to theirs but we had better technology.

 Here is a quote from one of their school councillors: